slimndap/jeero/readme.txt

 = 1.27 =
 * Added a WP filter to alter the number of items imported during each pickup.
+* Performances improvements for imports with a LOT of events (1.27.1).

 = 1.26 =